philippeitis/cpsc312-project/README.md

 #### REST API Overview
-Additionally, it is possible to launch the server for the REST API:
+It is also possible to launch the server for the REST API:
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl launch 5000
 % Started server at http://localhost:5000/